chennakeshava1998/notes-and-summaries/notes/coarse2fine.md

 ### [Coarse2Fine : Dong and Lapata, 2018](https://arxiv.org/pdf/1805.04793.pdf)
 Work in progress <br>
-This is similar to machine-translation but the authors introduce an additional step in the middle.
+This is similar to machine-translation but the authors introduce an intermediate stage in the middle.

 #### Key Points:
-1. Uses simple decoders (Verify)
+1. Uses simple decoders.
+Attention has been used in both decoders.
+Examples of complicated decoders ??
 2. Text2SQL happens in two stages.
 A rough sketch *a* is first generated, and this is used to guide the final decoding.
 The rough sketch *a* is devoid of argument-names, variable-names(replaced with it's datatype), and all other lower level details.
 3. All the components input *x*, rough sketch *a* and final output *y* are treated as sequences.
 Hence, this becomes a seq2seq problem.
 4. GloVe vectors are used to encode the input.